alhajee/ckan/doc/contributing/architecture.rst

   id = data_dict['id']

-may raise a ``KeyError`` and cause CKAN to crash with a 500 Server Error and no message to explain what went wrong.
+may raise a ``KeyError`` and cause FMLD to crash with a 500 Server Error and no message to explain what went wrong.
 Instead do::

   id = _get_or_bust(data_dict, "id")